jackycamp/jackstack/src/pages/on-anyhow-rust.md

 # On Anyhow in Rust

-## Why anyhow might save you (and those that read your rust code) some cognitive cycles.
+I was developing a rust cli for work and noticed several of the functions seemed pretty inflated due to the same attempts at error handling.
+Usually this was around generically handling `Result<Error>` types.

-I noticed several of my functions comprised of the same boilerplate error handling checks;
+In application code, it's pretty common to "attempt" a function; if it errors, propagate the error, otherwise, continue.
+This is pretty hard to do without a bunch of boilerplate.

-where I was `.unwrap_err()` on particular `Result`'s.
+Unless you use the `anyhow` crate.

-Here's a glaring example:
+Consider the following function that attempts to propagate `Result<Error>` at various places.

 ```rust
 pub async fn from_local_cookies() -> Result<Self, Box<dyn std::error::Error>> {